Subhash Dutta

 Subhash Dutta (9 February 1930 – 16 November 2012) was a Bangladeshi filmmaker, theater and film actor.
 He started his career as a commercial artist.
+Dutta was heavily influenced by Satyajit Ray and his deep affection towards Satyajit earned him the nickname "Duttajit".

 Career

 At the beginning of his career, Dutta worked as a film poster artist.
 He drew posters for Mukh O Mukhosh (1956), the first Bengali-language movie to be made in East Pakistan (now Bangladesh).
 He directed his first movie, Sutorang, in 1964.
 The movie won the second prize at the Frankfurt Festival in 1965.
 In 1972, he acted with the theatrical group, Aranyak Nattyadal.